 Where there are cross listed courses, they are listed only once, e.g. URBN PL M165 Environmentalism: Past, Present, and Future (same as GEOG M115 and ENVIRON M132).

-To learn more about how to support this major and the students within it, contact Amber Buggs at 310-267-5194 or firstname.lastname@example.org.
+To learn more about this major, please contact Kathy Yi at firstname.lastname@example.org.
+To learn how you can support students within this major and the department as a whole, please contact Amber Buggs at (310) 994-5782 or email@example.com.